hellopablo/related-content/README.md

 # Related Content Engine

-A simple framework for analysing objects in your application and an API for finding related content.
+This package is simple PHP framework for analysing objects in your application and an API for finding related content.
 Bring-your-own analysers extract relation nodes from an object which can be used to find other objects which have similar nodes.

 For example, you might have  `Article` and `Blog` objects which both have `categories`, this framework would allow you to easily define an analyser for both data types which extract category nodes, allowing you to find similarly categorised items.